FEMALE MENTORSHIP/AMBASSADOR PROGRAM COORDINATOR NEEDED FOR DC NPO BOARD FIGHTING DOMESTIC VIOLENCE

 You must CURRENTLY LIVE in the DC METRO AREA to be eligible for this opportunity.

 Being a survivor of domestic and sexual violence myself, I want to put together a team dedicated to using their positions in the non-profit community here in DC to attract more survivors to come forward, tell their stories, receive the help they need, and combat the silent epidemic of violence towards women.
 We have several projects in the works geared towards awareness, interactive education, and therapy that we really need help bringing to fruition.
 We are looking for the right individual to start ASAP so they can assist with our relaunching of TSO through various projects, including a global podcast and a true crime documentary project and a brand, new podcast endeavor.
+PARTICIPATION in docuseries is MANDATORY.

 The Board will support the work of The Survivant Organization (TSO) and provide mission-based leadership and strategic governance.
 While day-to-day operations are led by TSO’s chief executive officer (CEO), the Board-CEO relationship is a partnership, and the appropriate involvement of the Board is both critical and expected.
 Specific Board Member responsibilities include: